DOOM II

 “Doom 2 is a touching tale of a space soldier and his super shotgun trying to get by in a city run by hell demons.”

-The monetization aspect of the game has been criticized for its reliance on microtransactions, limited-time events, and DLC, which detracts from the overall experience and balance, particularly in multiplayer.
-Reviewers suggest that the game feels like a cash grab with a lack of originality, recommending alternatives like "Doom Eternal" and mods such as "Brutal Doom" for a more authentic and enjoyable experience.
+The monetization model of the game has been criticized for its reliance on microtransactions, limited-time events, and DLC, which detracts from the overall experience and balance, particularly in multiplayer.
+Reviewers suggest that the game feels like a cash grab with a lack of originality, urging players to seek out better alternatives like "Doom Eternal" or popular mods such as "Brutal Doom" for a more fulfilling experience.

 “7 weapons, no secondary weapon mode, no mods, no ads.”

-“Time travel to before microtransactions, broken game releases, and DLC, focusing on perfect fun, skill, and, of course, hell.”
+“Time travel to before microtransactions, broken game releases and DLC, focus on perfect fun, skill, and, of course, hell.”

 “Modern doom = microtransactions, limited time events, DLC, unbalanced multiplayer.”